 For students of Halacha – Jewish Law in practice – it is interesting to note that the concept of Shechitat Chutz – prevention of cheap imports of meat – was developed to protect local sources of supply and, more importantly, revenue, as was the case with these small shechita boards.
 The London Board does not fully enjoy the shelter of this law since its revenue does not fund the community, but its Beth Din – the court of the Board’s Rabbinical Authority – will act to ensure long-term continuity of supply, so that both the price and availability of meat supplies are not adversely threatened by unfair competition.

-Under the Board’s Constitution all matters of Halacha and adjudication must be passed before its three members; Dayan Lichtenstein, Dayan Gelley and Dayan David (pictured above left to right) who are ultimately responsible for the Board’s finest standards of kashrut.
+Under the Board’s Constitution all matters of Halacha and adjudication must be passed before its members; Dayan Gelley and Dayan David (pictured above) who are ultimately responsible for the Board’s finest standards of kashrut.

 They work in unison with one another but wholly independently in every sense from the businesses licensed by the Board.

 GIFT is an independent charity whose purpose is to encourage, educate and promote a culture of giving and volunteering in the community.
 GIFT provides food to almost 2,000 people weekly.
 Recently, GIFT teamed up with Kosher Deli (a licensee of the Board), who are generously giving away 50 chickens a week to local needy families.
 The London Board for Shechita participates in this scheme by waiving its shechita fees as this would benefit numerous people in the community.

 For more information about GIFT, please click here: www.jgift.org